fgregoretti/Cpp-AIF/doc/mdp_class.md

 ```c++
 int sample_action(unsigned int t)
 ```
 Sample or select next action (the action that minimizes expected free energy) from the posterior over control states.
-This function both assigns the action to the class member `_U` with the agent and returns it.
+This function both assigns the action to the class member `U` and returns it.

 **Parameters**
 - `t` time step